koltpython/python-workshops/1-Django/README.md

 ## 3. Run the starter project.

 If you want to use that project, you can simply download and work on the project.
-After you install the project, you have to create a venv and install the packages inside the requirements.txt.
+After you install the project, you have to create a venv and install the packages which listed inside the requirements.txt.

 ## Summary